Ajah, Lagos

 Ajah is a town in Eti-Osa local government area in Lagos State, Nigeria.
-It is located on the Lekki Peninsula approximately 22 kilometres southeast of Lagos.
+It is located on the Lekki Peninsula approximately 22 km southeast of Lagos.

 History

 Ajah was founded by the Ojupon, Ogunsemo and Odugbese Abereoje families, who accommodated other families in the 16th century.
 The trio were the first settlers, and their major occupation was fishing.
 Among themselves, they appointed the Baale, who would to see to the affairs of the community while they were away fishing in the river.
 The Baale was from Ogunsemo.
 Ajah land is divided among 42 chiefs and 10 kingmakers.
 The 11th Baale of Ajah, Chief Murisiku Alani Oseni Adedunloye Ojupon was installed on 1 October 2009.

 Ajah is occupied by Ajah and Ilaje people who migrated to Ajah after being displaced from Maroko and Moba.
 The Ajah and Ìlàje peoples have long been embroiled in intercommunal conflicts.
 Ajah is also surrounded by a border of water which links the Lagos Lagoon to the Atlantic Ocean.